Do you know what an eponym is?

 If you do see things missing, you’ll need to work with a developer to fix the HTML and CSS on your page.
 Chances are, your mobile site might have certain style elements hidden on accident or purpose.

 However, you can breathe a nerdy sigh of relief if your mobile site passes these three checkpoints.
-Passing means your site shouldn’t take any ranking hits in 2017.
+Passing means your site shouldn’t take any ranking hits.
 High fives, y’all.

 The worst thing in the world would be reading this guide and watching your rankings go down because you accidentally missed a step.

-Grab this free bundle for 2017 to get a leg up on your competition.
+Grab this free bundle to get a leg up on your competition.